JavaIsNotHard/Notes/Distributed-System/Redudancy.md

 ## Correlation

 Redundancy is only helpful if the redundant nodes can't fail for the same reason i.e when failures are not related

+if nodes in a redundant system are too correlated then it can cause cascading failures